 As marketers, it’s important to evaluate our brand experiences using key benchmarks and to review relevant metrics that affect our industry.
 Casing the marketplace for relevant data empowers our decisions and reminds us we’re not alone in our challenges.
 When it comes to growing attendance at our events, for example, we’re all in the same attendance-seeking boat.
-Per Exhibit Surveys, Inc., the number one challenge facing 57 percent of event organizer executives is “growing attendance,” followed by “proving exhibitor ROI” (39 percent of executives)*.
+Per the Freeman Research & Measurement team, the number one challenge facing 57 percent of event organizer executives is “growing attendance,” followed by “proving exhibitor ROI” (39 percent of executives)*.
 It makes sense that attendance and ROI top the list, as returns often correlate to the number and quality of attendees.

 Growth in exhibit spaces complicates the issue